Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 - Since you have added a schematic to the project, the project file has changed too.
 Right-click on the project filename in the Projects panel, and select Save Project to save the project.

 Setting the Document Options

-Before you start drawing your circuit, is is worth setting up the appropriate document options, including the Sheet Size, and the Snap and Visible grids.
+Before you start drawing your circuit, it is worth setting up the appropriate document options, including the Sheet Size, and the Snap and Visible grids.

 Document options are configured for each schematic sheet, set the sheet size as required.

-- For this tutorial, the only change we need to make here is to set the sheet size to A4, this is done in the Standard Styles field of the Sheet Options tab of the dialog.
+- For this tutorial, the only change we need to make here is to set the sheet size to A4, this is done in the Page Options section.

-- Confirm that both the Snap and Visible Grids are set to 10.
+- Confirm that both the Snap and Visible Grids are set to 100mil.

 - To make the document fill the viewing area, select View » Fit Document (shortcut: V, D).

 - Save the schematic by selecting File » Save (shortcut: F, S).